rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-hardware.md

    /usr/local/bin/gpio-halt 21 &amp;
    </pre>

-   Change the 21 to whatever GPIO pin your shutdown button is connected to -- see <a href="#GPIO">GPIO pins</a>.
+   Change the 21 (port number) to whatever GPIO pin your shutdown button is connected to -- see <a href="#GPIO">GPIO pins</a>.